Wolfe2x7/Desolve/README.md

 Change the variables in the script to input your OBJ file and desired output filename.

-The buffer file will include a dummy stream named "aabb", containing the extents of the OBJ model.
+When the process is complete, the extents of the OBJ model will be printed to the console, defining its AABB (axis-aligned bounding box).
 Copy and paste those values to a script to enable frustum culling for your new mesh, like this example:
 ```
 function init(self)
 	-- set AABB for mesh